tunisiano187/Chocolatey-packages/automatic/ivpn/README.md

 IVPN Client app is distributed on the official site www.ivpn.net.

 ### Requirements
-Windows Client, does not run on windows servers.
+Only runs on Windows Clients (7/8/10/11), does not run on windows servers.

 ### Package-specific issue